C2FO/vfs/docs/gs.md

     import "github.com/c2fo/vfs/backend/gs"

     func DoSomething() {
-        fs := gs.NewFilesystem()
+        fs := gs.NewFileSystem()
         ...
     }

 gs can be augmented with the following implementation-specific methods.
-[Backend](backend.md) returns [vfs.FileSystem](../README.md#type-filesystem) interface so it would have to be cast as gs.Filesystem to use the following:
+[Backend](backend.md) returns [vfs.FileSystem](../README.md#type-filesystem) interface so it would have to be cast as gs.FileSystem to use the following:

     func DoSomething() {